This resource center is updated on a weekly basis with the most current information.

-Our syndicated Research Library contains numerous reports that can help inform your district’s transition to online learning in response to COVID-19 – below are some of the most relevant reports:
+Our syndicated Research Library contains numerous reports that can help inform your district’s response to COVID-19 – below are some of the most relevant reports:

 Hanover can administer a survey to assess effectiveness of district services during school closures.
 The survey can be administered on a weekly basis, and findings can be tracked over multiple iterations.

 Key questions the survey can answer include:

 Hanover can run virtual focus groups to assess the effectiveness of professional development districts have provided to support teachers’ online instruction during school closures.

 Key questions the virtual focus groups can answer include:

 Hanover can review publicly-available information to help districts understand how peer districts have adjusted end-of-year procedures due to the COVID-19 pandemic.
 Key questions the benchmarking study can answer include:

 Hanover can create educational infographics to help districts manage “information overload” among parents and the broader community.